 OK – time to introduce the walnut.

-outer shell is the conscious mind, and the inner nut is the unconscious mind.
+Imagine that the outer shell is the conscious mind, and the inner nut is the unconscious mind.
 The proportions are not far out, as the unconscious is far bigger than the conscious (if ever there is a conflict between the two, the unconscious usually wins – easily).

 When we are awake and alert, the conscious (shell) completely encloses the unconscious (nut) – so the outer conscious is the first receiver of the millions of inputs coming to us every second.